Not sure which rules apply, what level to classify staff, or whether the award applies to all your staff?

 📜 21.2 Payment of overtime

-An employer must pay a full-time employee for hours worked in excess of the ordinary hours of work or outside the span of hours (excluding shiftwork) or outside the roster conditions prescribed in clause 15—Ordinary hours of work at the overtime rate specified in column 2 of Table 10—Overtime rates.
+(a) An employer must pay a full-time employee for hours worked in excess of the ordinary hours of work or outside the span of hours (excluding shiftwork) or outside the roster conditions prescribed in clause 15—Ordinary hours of work at the overtime rate specified in column 2 of Table 11—Overtime rates.

 The below overtime conditions have an automatic application in Tanda for Full Time employees: